 If you have an emergency during practice opening hours please call the practice and we will ensure that you are treated at the earliest possible opportunity – we would anticipate for the majority of cases this will mean on the same day.

-If you have an emergency out of hours, please call your practice and your call will be directed to our on-call dentist.
+If you have an emergency at the weekend or on a bank holiday, please call your practice and your call will be directed to our on-call dentist.

 Outlined below are a few helpful guides to assist you when dealing with dental emergencies: